A class of nonergodic interacting particle systems with unique invariant measure

-On the other hand for all local coarse-grained sets $A'\in\mathcal{F}'$ the mapping where $A:=T^{-1}(A')$ and $\o_t$ the homogeneous boundary condition as described in the introduction, is Borel-measurable as a composition of measurable maps.
-We also used the measurability of $t\mapsto \o_t$.
-Hence this is true for all $A'\in\mathcal{F'}$.
+where $A:=T^{-1}(A')$ and $\omega _t$ the homogeneous boundary condition as described in the \hyperref[sec1]{Introduction}, is Borel-measurable as a composition of measurable maps.
+We also used the measurability of $t\mapsto\omega _t$.
+Hence this is true for all $A'\in \mathcal{F'}$.

-By the transformation theorem for measurable maps we have for all $A'\in\mathcal{F'}$
+By the transformation theorem for measurable maps we have for all \mbox{$A'\in \mathcal{F'}$}

 By looking at tail-measurable interval sets